2003 Shmuel HaNavi bus bombing: Attack

 Strollers were scattered near the stricken bus, medics carried away children with blood-smeared faces and a baby girl died in a hospital before doctors could find her parents.
 At least five children were among the 18 dead in Tuesday's suicide bombing by a Palestinian militant who blew himself up on a Jerusalem bus.
 Forty children were among more than 100 people injured.
 The attack was the 100th Palestinian suicide bombing against Israelis since the latest round of fighting began in September 2000.
 The youth of the victims stands out in that grim list, and the government said the choice of target was particularly cold-blooded.

 Perpetrators

 Both Hamas and Islamic Jihad claimed responsibility for the attack.

-According to Tariq Ali, however, the bombing was carried out by a "self-proclaimed 'Hamas' cell from Hebron, disowned and denounced by the official leadership."
+The Izz ad-Din al-Qassam Brigades of Hamas claimed responsibility for the operation and named 29-year old Hebron resident Raed Abdel Hamid Misk (kunya Abu al-Mu'min) as the perpetrator.
+According to the Brigades, Misk was born in Hebron on 24 January 1974 and educated at Al-Jazair School and the Sharia School for Boys.
+He was first arrested by Israel in 1989 and spent a year in Israeli jails.

+To execute the operation, Misk disguised himself as a Jew, and boarded the double-decker bus after it had left Al-Buraq Square.
+At 9pm, he detonated a bomb and killed 25 people.

 Aftermath

 The attack put an end to the so-called Hudna that had been announced in July 2003.

 Israeli forces arrested 17 Palestinians suspected of being Hamas activists, including several of the bomber's relatives, while Hamas leader Ismail Abu Shanab and his two bodyguards were killed by an Israeli helicopter missile strike in Gaza.

 In 2004 a memorial plaque to the victims was erected in the Beit Yisrael neighborhood of Jerusalem.
 The name of the only non-Jewish victim, Maria Antonia Reslas, was engraved separately from the names of the other victims, with the title "Mrs" rather than the title "sainted" (kadosh) used for the Jews, resulting in some controversy.